mensfeld/passive_queue/README.md

 This project is licensed under the MIT License.

-## Acknowledgments 🙏
+## Acknowledgments

-Inspired by the zen philosophy of doing nothing.
+Inspired by the zen philosophy of doing nothing and several attendees of the RailsConf 2025.
 Built with love, Ruby, and an appreciation for the absurd.
 Special thanks to all the background jobs that never ran.

 ---